Soap2G/rucio-documentation/docs/operator/k8s-guide.md

 CREATE DATABASE rucio;
 ```

-Then, modify the `pg.hba.conf` configuration file on the DBOD dashboard with the following values, to allow `rucio` to edit the db:
+Then, modify the `pg.hba.conf` configuration file on the DBOD dashboard with the following values, to allow `rucio` to access the db:

 ```
 host	rucio		rucio		0.0.0.0/0	md5